 "Terroristic Acts" are offenses against property or involving danger to another person.

-Offenders are subjected up to ten (10) days out-of-school suspension, referral to the superintendent for expulsion review proceedings and/or referral to the police for legal action.
+Offenders are subjected up to ten (10) days out-of-school suspension with an informal hearing scheduled to take place within that timeframe, referral to the Superintendent for expulsion review proceedings, and/or referral to the police for legal action.

-NOTE: Any Parent or guardian of a District student who communicates a terroristic threat to or commits a terroristic act directed at any student, teacher, administrator, any other employee of the District, Board member, community member, or toward any school building shall be immediately escorted off School District property and local law official will be notified.
+NOTE: Any parent or guardian of a District student who communicates a terroristic threat or commits a terroristic act directed at any student, teacher, administrator, any other employee of the District, Board member, community member, or toward any school building, shall be immediately escorted off School District property and local law official will be notified.
 If necessary, the parent or guardian or any individuals will be notified that he or she has lost the privilege of entering school property and of attending any school related function(s) to which parents or guardians are invited to attend.

-- 44. Threats to Staff or Students- any threatening verbal comment or physically menacing behavior by a student to a District employee, official, or another student.
-Threats to staff or students may not rise to the level of "Terroristic Threats" or "Terroristic Acts".
-Examples of physically menacing behavior included, but are not limited to, raining your fist to a staff member/student, approaching a staff member/student and invading his/her personal space in a menacing or intimidating manner, etc... - a) First offense- Depending on the circumstances the range of disciplinary consequences, for the first offense, may vary from In-School Suspension(s) to multiple days of out-ofschool suspension.
+- 44. Threats to Staff or Students - Any threatening verbal comment or physically menacing behavior by a student to a District employee, official, or another student is not tolerated.
+Threats to staff or students may not rise to the level of "Terroristic Threats" or "Terroristic Acts."
+Examples of physically menacing behavior include, but are not limited to, raising your fist to a staff member/student, approaching a staff member/student and invading his/her personal space in a menacing or intimidating manner, etc. - a) First offense Depending on the circumstances, the range of disciplinary consequences, for the first offense, may vary from In-School Suspension(s) to multiple days of out-of-

+- school suspension.
 Students may also be referred to the Student Assistance Program.
-Possible Police notification. - b) Second Offense- Five (5) days out-of-school suspension or greater action appropriate to the student's past disciplinary history in accordance with this policy and police notification.
-Student will be referred to the Student Assistance Program. - c) Third Offense- Ten (10) days out-of-school suspension and possible expulsion review.
-Police notification and referral to the Student Assistance Program. - 45.
-Truancy
+Possible Police notification. - Second Offense Five (5) days out-of-school suspension, or greater action appropriate to the student's past disciplinary history in accordance with this policy and police notification.
+Student will be referred to the Student Assistance Program. - c) Third Offense Ten (10) days out-of-school suspension and possible expulsion review.
+Police notification and referral to the Student Assistance Program.

+45. Truancy

 Civil authorities will be notified as per law in the case of a truancy.
 Unauthorized absence from school is a truancy and is illegal.
 A student who is truant will be suspended.
-If a student is under 17 years of age, repeated truancies (more than 3) are referred to the District Magistrate, and the parents/guardians are fined.
-If a student is 17 years of age or older, repeated truancies may cause his/her expulsion from school.
-When a student is truant, he or she receives a 0 for class participation that day and the student will not be allowed to make up any tests or quizzes which are given on a day he or she is truant, thus the student will receive a 0 for tests/quizzes.
+If a student is under 18 years of age, repeated truancies (more than 3) are referred to the District Magistrate, and the parents/guardians are fined.
+If a student is 18 years of age or older, repeated truancies may cause his/her expulsion from school.
+When a student is truant, he or she receives a 0 for class participation that day, and the student will not be allowed to make up any tests or quizzes which are given on a day he or she is truant, thus the student will receive a 0 for tests/quizzes.
 Please refer to the Student Attendance Improvement plan for more information.